Sustainable Materials Management (SMM) Web Academy Webinar: Evaluating the Environmental Impacts of Global Materials Use

-This webinar will feature presenters who represent the U.S. EPA, the IRP, and the OECD.
-U.S. EPA will provide an introduction of these reports, as well as a brief summary of U.S. EPA’s work with these organizations.
-Dr. Bruno Oberle will provide insights on work of the International Resource Panel, which consists of scientists skilled in resource management issues whose reports distill scientific, technical and socio-economic findings around global resource use.
-Finally, Ruben Bibas will provide a presentation on the work by the OECD, which is a forum where 36-member countries work together to share experiences and seek solutions to common problems.
+This webinar features presenters who represent the U.S. EPA, the IRP, and the OECD.
+U.S. EPA provides an introduction of these reports, as well as a brief summary of U.S. EPA’s work with these organizations.
+Dr. Bruno Oberle provides insights on work of the International Resource Panel, which consists of scientists skilled in resource management issues whose reports distill scientific, technical and socio-economic findings around global resource use.
+Finally, Ruben Bibas provides a presentation on the work by the OECD, which is a forum where 36-member countries work together to share experiences and seek solutions to common problems.

 Kathleen Salyer is the Deputy Director of the Office of Resource Conservation and Recovery at the U.S. EPA, a position she has held since January 2015.
 Her Office is responsible for promoting resource conservation through sustainable materials management, ensuring safe management of solid and hazardous waste and cleaning up environmental contamination at hazardous waste management facilities.
 Kathleen leads efforts on Sustainable Materials Management, including life cycle analysis, wasted food, built environment, and sustainable packaging.
 She is actively engaged in the G7 Alliance on Resource Efficiency and collaborations with other international partners.
 Prior to her current position, Kathleen was an Assistant Director of the Superfund Program in EPA Region 9 in San Francisco, California.
 She has over 20 years’ experience in environmental management.
 Kathleen has a BA in Geology from Whitman College and a Masters in Environmental Public Policy from University of Maryland, College Park.